Thursday 11th July

 That’s not the end of our nature studies either as on the way into Peterborough, at mile 32, we visit the oxymoronic Railworld Wildlife Haven where the wildlife sits alongside model railways and is brought to life in an old coal depot.

 The countryside pilgrimage ends at the magnificent cathedral.
-There’s plenty to admire here, though sadly Oswald of Northumbria’s arm ent missing during the Reformation and hopes of finding it have dwindled.
-As well as the cathedral, some fantastic artworks can be found in Peterborugh museums, including Constable and Gainsborough.
+There’s plenty to admire here, though sadly Oswald of Northumbria’s arm went missing during the Reformation and hopes of finding it have dwindled.
+As well as the cathedral, some fantastic artworks can be found in Peterborough museums, including Constable and Gainsborough.

 Landmarks